nabil-ak/tls-api/README.md

 Add the request header "poptls-url", and set it equal to the endpoint you want to request.
 For example, if you want to request https://httpbin.org/get, you would add the header "poptls-url" = "https://httpbin.org/get"

-Will add an option to retrieve the session cookies soon.
+You will find the session cookies in the response-header "session-cookies".

 Optional: Add the request header "poptls-proxy" and set it equal to the URL for the proxy you want to use (format: http://user:pass@host:port or http://host:port).
 This will make the server use your proxy for the request.